Fyssion/mc-status-bot/README.md

 A simple Discord bot that displays the status and player count of a Minecraft server in the sidebar.

+## Archival Note

+mc-status-bot is no longer being maintained.
+It will not recieve any bug fixes or new updates.

 ## Features

 - "At a glance" status display; no need to boot up Minecraft to see who's online!